kinow/autosubmit/docs/source/usage/migrate.rst

 How to migrate an experiment
 ============================
-To migrate an experiment from one user to another, you need to add two parameters in the platforms configuration file:
+To migrate an experiment from one user to another, you need to add two parameters for each platform in the platforms configuration file:

  * USER_TO = <user>
  * TEMP_DIR = <hpc_temporary_directory>